Orcs & Elves

-Orcs & Elves is an adventure role-playing video game for the mobile phone and Nintendo DS.
+Orcs & Elves is a 2006 role-playing video game for the mobile phone and Nintendo DS.
 It was developed by id Software and Fountainhead Entertainment and published by EA Mobile and licensed by Nintendo for the DS version.
 It was released for mobile phones in May 2006 before being ported to the Nintendo DS in November 2007.
 The game is based on Doom RPG's engine and is id's first original intellectual property since Quake.
 The DS port of the game included graphical enhancements, such as 3D environments and camera cutscenes, along with improved character sprites, two new levels and the use of the touchscreen feature.

 In Orcs & Elves, the protagonist, a young Elf must retake a dwarven city from the evil army of Orcs occupying it.
 A sequel, titled Orcs & Elves II, has been released for mobile phones.